-The course readings consist primarily of case studies (to be read in preparation for tutorials), and a textbook.
+The course readings consist primarily of case studies and a textbook.

-The course employs a number of case studies, which should be read prior to coming to your tutorials and are the basis of discussion.
+The course employs a number of case studies, which should be read prior to coming to lectures and are the basis of discussion.
 You must read the allocated case for each class.

 There is a prescribed textbook in this course: